Author: Justin Schmid

 Disclosure is also critical.
 The federal government and many states have privacy and wiretapping laws.
 These laws restrict recording someone’s voice or image without their consent.
 In other words, organizations must let their employees know if and how they’re using rear-facing dash cams.

 Some drivers suspect that their employers are watching them at all times.
 The Internet is rife with unverifiable stories (imagine that!) about trucking companies randomly spying on drivers, even while the truck is parked.

 But the cameras only transmit a short segment of data encompassing time before and after a triggering incident.
-There are drivers who remain suspicious, though, that their companies are using the in-cab cameras to spy on them even while their trucks are off and they’re no longer on the road.
+Still, some drivers remain suspicious that their companies use the in-cab cameras to spy on them even while their trucks are off and they’re no longer on the road.
 While this is theoretically possible, it’s just not efficient to have employees pouring over hours of video footage.
-It would take a great deal of time to find anything of interest if it’s not associated with a triggering event.
+It would take too much time to find anything of interest if it’s not associated with a triggering event.

 Also, this is primarily a scenario for long-haul vehicles.
 Many of the fleets using in-cab cameras focus on local deliveries.

 Some unions are also urging their members to negotiate policies about how employers can use the footage.